mmore500/hstrat/README.md

 ```

 In [actual usage](https://hstrat.readthedocs.io/en/latest/demo-ping.html), each *hstrat* column would be bundled with underlying genetic material of interest in the simulation --- entire genomes or, in systems with sexual recombination, individual genes.
-The *hstrat* columns are designed as a neutral genetic annotation, enhancing observability of the simulation but not affecting its outcome.
+The *hstrat* columns are designed to operate as a neutral genetic annotation, enhancing observability of the simulation but not affecting its outcome.

+## How it Works

+In order to enable phylogenetic inference over fully-distributed evolutionary simulation, hereditary stratigraphy adopts a paradigm akin to phylogenetic work in natural history/biology.
+In these fields, phylogenetic history is inferred through comparisons among genetic material of extant organisms, with --- in broad terms --- phylogenetic relatedness established through the extent of genetic similarity between organisms.
+Phylogenetic tracking through *hstrat*, similarly, is achieved through analysis of similarity/dissimilarity among genetic material sampled over populations of interest.

+Rather than random mutation as with natural genetic material, however, genetic material used by *hstrat* is structured through *hereditary stratigraphy*.
+This methodology, described fully in our documentation, provides strong guarantees on phylogenetic inferential power, minimizes memory footprint, and allows efficient reconstruction procedures.

+See [here](https://hstrat.readthedocs.io/en/latest/mechanism.html) for more detail on underlying hereditary stratigraphy methodology.

 ## Getting Started